 Born and raised on Long Island, New York , I was one of the few western monastic disciples of Chan Master Sheng Yen, having trained for 11 years from 2004 – 2015.
 From 2004 – 2008, I lived at the Dharma Drum Mountain World Center for Buddhist Education, Taiwan, and received a ministerial degree at the Dharma Drum Sangha University.
 After graduating from the seminary, I served as the counselor for the male students of the Chan Meditation Studies Department.
 As their mentor, I helped them to find balance a midst their transition into the monastic way of life, providing guidance on a group as well as individual basis.

 To broaden my understanding of Western psychology, counseling, and therapy, and to deepen my experience in mentoring, I’ve acquired a master’s degree in Mental Health Counseling (M.S.Ed.) at Hunter College, NYC.
 I currently am a limited-permit holder of mental health counseling (MHC-LP), working as a counselor at a Behavioral Health Clinic in the Lower East Side of Manhattan.
-The population I work with consists of Chinese-speaking people who suffer from severe mental illness such as schizophrenia or chronic forms of psychosis.
-This experience deeply enriches my understanding of the human condition and provides me the blessed opportunity to serve and learn from these precious people.
+The population I work are Chinese-Americans who suffer from severe mental illness such as schizophrenia or or other chronic forms of psychosis.
+This experience deeply enriches my understanding of the human condition and provides me the opportunity to serve and learn from my clients.

-During these retreats, I had the opportunity to work with and study under many of Master Sheng Yen’s lineage successors, including Venerable Chi Chern (繼程法師), Zarko Andricevic, and Simon Child.
+During these retreats, I had the opportunity to work with many of Master Sheng Yen’s lineage successors, including Venerable Chi Chern (繼程法師), Zarko Andricevic, and Simon Child.
 Because of this, I was able to adopt aspects of their teaching style into my own practice.

 As the DDRC Director for nearly seven years, my duties included managing the Center’s operations, developing the programs and activities, and overseeing the work of the staff.
-During this time, I gained a lot of practical experience in how to organize and manage not only my own affairs, but those of the whole retreat center and its residents.
+During this time, I gained a lot of practical experience in how to organize and manage a non-profit organization with limited resources and personnel.
 It was on the one hand like running a small business, and on the other hand like raising a family.
 Now I am able to share the insights from having developed these skills, experiences, and techniques with my clients.